ADTECH BASICS

 Common tools and technology

-The following areas make up the key tools in advertising technology across the ecosystem.
+What are the common tools and technologies in adtech?
+The following areas make up the key tools across the ecosystem:

 DSPs, or 'Demand-Side Platforms' allow advertisers, aka the 'demand side' or 'buy side', to automatically bid on digital ad space across multiple websites, apps and video platforms.